awsdocs/aws-license-manager-user-guide/doc_source/settings.md

 ## Cross\-account resource discovery<a name="settings-resource-discovery"></a>

-You can turn on cross\-account resource discovery in order to manage license usage across all of your AWS Organizations accounts\.
+You can turn on cross\-account resource discovery in order to manage license usage across all of your accounts in AWS Organizations\.

-To enable cross\-account resource discovery in your Organizations, Choose **Turn on** for cross\-account resource discovery\.
-When you turn on the cross\-account resource discovery, your AWS Organizations will automatically be linked to perform resource discovery across all of your accounts\.
+To enable cross\-account resource discovery in your organization, choose **Turn on** for cross\-account resource discovery\.
+When you turn on the cross\-account resource discovery, AWS Organizations will automatically be linked to perform resource discovery across all of your accounts\.

 **Note**
 License Manager uses [Systems Manager inventory](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-inventory.html) to discover software usage\.
 Verify that you have configured Systems Manager inventory on all of your resources\.
 Querying Systems Manager inventory requires the following:
 [Resource data sync](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-datasync.html) to store inventory in an Amazon S3 bucket\.
-[Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) to aggregate inventory data from organizational accounts\.
+[Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) to aggregate inventory data from your accounts in AWS Organizations\.
 [AWS Glue](https://docs.aws.amazon.com/glue) to provide a fast query experience\.

 ## Delegated administrator<a name="settings-delegated-administrator"></a>